jhuboo/database/notes.md

 ### Testing (Step 4)

 Since we can now insert rows into the database, and print all the rows, let's start testing.
 We'll use `rspec`.

+### Persistence to Disk (Step 5)

+Like SQLite, we're going to persist records by saving the entire database to a file.
+We have already set up to do that by serializing rows into page-size memory blocks.
+We can now write those blocks of memory to a file to add persistence.
+We read them back into memory the next time the program starts up.

+We build an abstraction called the pager to make things easier.
+When we ask the pager for page no x, it gives us back a block of memory.
+It first look in its cache.
+On a cache miss, it copies data from disk into memory (by reading the database file).

+The Pager access the page cache and the file.
+The Table object makes request for pages through the pager.